AmitabhCh822/BigData-MapReduce-MovieRatings-Analysis/README.md

 ## Data Format
 The scripts expect input data in the following format:
-- Tab-separated values with fields: userID, movieID, rating, and timestamp.
+- Tab-separated values with fields: userID, movieID, rating and timestamp.

 ## Contributing
 Contributions to this project are welcome.
 Please adhere to the following guidelines: